-As of September 30, 2023, we had cash and cash equivalents totaling \$12.8 million and \$114.2 million of unused commitments under our Credit Agreement with borrowings of \$189.7 million and \$2.9 million of letters of credit outstanding.
+As of September 30, 2023 March 31, 2024, we had cash and cash equivalents totaling \$12.8 million \$16.9 million and \$114.2 million \$104.0 million of unused commitments under our Credit Agreement with borrowings of \$189.7 million \$194.9 million and \$2.9 million of letters of credit outstanding.
 We finance operations primarily through our existing cash balances, cash collected from operations, bank borrowings and capital lease financing.
-We believe these sources are sufficient to fund our operations for the foreseeable future.
+We believe these sources are sufficient to fund our operations for the related expense, future related expense,